Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 ##### **4.3.3.
 Array Initialization and Safety**

+> [!IMPORTANT]
-Like variables, arrays undergo static initialization analysis:
+> Like variables, arrays undergo static initialization analysis:
-- The compiler verifies that an array is allocated before any read or write operations.
+> - The compiler verifies that an array is allocated before any read or write operations.
-- Attempting to access an uninitialized array will result in a compilation error.
+> - Attempting to access an uninitialized array will result in a compilation error.
-- An array allocated statically (`arrayname{}^size`) cannot be reallocated by any means (either statically or dynamically).
+> - An array allocated statically (`arrayname{}^size`) cannot be reallocated by any means (either statically or dynamically).
 The compiler will raise an error if it detects a re-allocation attempt.
 This applies to both `Expr` and `SingleExpr`.

+> [!WARNING]
-- Array indices are **not** bounds-checked at runtime.
+> **Bounds Checking:** Array indices are **not** bounds-checked at runtime.
 Accessing an out-of-bounds index results in **undefined behavior**.

 **Additional Safety Considerations:**
 - **Floating-point indices:** While the language accepts floating-point values for array indices and sizes (in dynamic allocation), they are truncated toward zero, not rounded.
 Use explicit rounding operations (`floor`, `ceil`, `round`) if you need specific rounding behavior before passing values to array operations.